-“Irrational” and “irresponsible”: EPA accidentally tells the truth about Trump’s climate plan
+"Irrational" and "irresponsible": EPA accidentally tells the truth about Trump's climate plan

 The EPA has now sent out a revised version of the press release, correctly quoting Capito's praise of Trump's order.
 And this time, the agency even spelled her name correctly.

-Update: I reached out to some environmental groups and Carper's office over email for comment.
+I also reached out to some environmental groups and Carper's office over email for comment.

 "Senator Carper is happy to lend his words to a good cause," the senator's spokesman said.

-Note: Update: An EPA spokesperson emailed me, "An internal draft was mistakenly sent with a quote that belonged to Senator Carper but was wrongly attributed to Senator Capito, whom we originally meant to quote.
-We apologize for the error and are making sure that our process is improved as we build our team."